Toli97/ASSO-PROJ/blackboard/README.md

 - Each Knowledge Source, on instantiation, receives the topic of the messages that it produces.
 - Knowledge Sources can be chained only after receiving the blackboard.
 The chain method uses the blackboard to subscribe the correct topic.
 - Knowledge Sources are observers and subjects of themselves.
-Each knowledge source subscribes to be notified of the end of execution of the chained knowledge sources.
+Each Knowledge Source subscribes to be notified of the end of execution of the chained Knowledge Sources.
 This subscription is done when the chain method is called.

 ### Possible future work